 “More importantly, I believe the martial arts made me — and still makes me –a better person.”

 Dolph Lundgren began training judo at the age of 16 but switched to traditional Japanese style Goju-ryu karate a year or so later, and then to Kyokushinkai, the more powerful Japanese style.
 He trained throughout high school and then went into the Swedish Marine Corp where he fought in the 2nd World Open Karate Tournament in Tokyo one of the earliest international full-contact tournaments.
 He proved himself to be a worthy fighter and he went on to win the British Open Knockdown Heavyweight title in 1980 and 1981 and also became Australian Open Champion in the individual and team events a year later.
 He received his 1st Degree Black Belt at 23 and when he went back to studying in Australia, he had his own karate club at Sydney University.
 To earn extra money he did security for music acts touring Sydney.
 That is how he met singer Grace Jones.
 After moving back to the United States, Dolph trained with Tadashi Nakamura and Shigeru Oyama, both 7th Dan, and planned to enter 3rd World Tournament in Tokyo, but canceled those plans to begin acting, moving to Hollywood.

 In 1994, he married Anette Qviberg, a jewelry designer and fashion stylist in Marbella and Dolph spent considerable time in Europe, raising his two daughters.
-In 2009, he received a call from friend Sylvester Stallone and ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, THE EXPENDABLES.
-EXPENDABLES 2 followed and in 2014 Dolph reprised his role as comedic action-man Gunner Jensen in the highly anticipated EXPENDABLES 3, adding to the Expendables star-studded cast, Mel Gibson, Wesley Snipes, Antonio Banderas and Harrison Ford.
+In 2009, he received a call from friend Sylvester Stallone and ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, THE EXPENDABLES (2010), EXPENDABLES 2 (2012) followed and Dolph reprised his role as comedic action-man Gunner Jensen in the highly anticipated EXPENDABLES 3 (2014), adding to the Expendables star-studded cast, Mel Gibson, Wesley Snipes, Antonio Banderas and Harrison Ford.

 Using his talents, seasoned actor Dolph Lundgren has also directed five feature films.
 His production companies, Thor Pictures and Red Orm Productions, are developing several projects which he will produce, star in and direct.
-In 2009 he co-wrote and directed: COMMAND PERFORMANCE produced by Avi Lerner at NuImage Films.
+He co-wrote and directed: COMMAND PERFORMANCE (2009) produced by Avi Lerner at NuImage Films.